ryanzshi/ryanzshi.github.io/index.md

 I am proud to be a specialist.
 I specialize in AI for nonprofits.
 Working with nonprofits gives me the unique first-hard insight into many <a href="https://arxiv.org/abs/2008.11707">technical AI research questions</a> to address their pain points.
 Furthermore, AI for nonprofits will have its own set of research questions, concerning all stages of a project from problem formulation to deployment.
 I work on these questions so that we can build more robust bridges between nonprofits and technology teams in the future.
 <br>
 <br>
 That said, there are certain research topics that I don't do.
-I no longer identify my research with "AI for social good".
+I work on stuff that I would still do without money.
 </blockquote>
 </div>